 Separation from the College

-The following procedure applies when an employee voluntarily separates from his/her employment with Durham Technical Community College:
+The following procedure applies when an employee voluntarily separates from their employment with Durham Tech:

-Consistent with the terms of the employment contract, employees wishing to retire or resign must give a 30-day notice to the college.
+Employees wishing to retire or resign should give a 30-day notice to the College.
 To give this notice, the employee is to write a letter to the President indicating his/her intention to retire or resign no fewer than 30 days prior to the date of his/her desired departure.
-The employee is also to send copies of this letter to Human Resources, the Business Manager/Chief Financial Officer, the appropriate Division Head, and the immediate Supervisor.
+The employee is also to send copies of this letter to Human Resources, the Chief Financial Officer, the appropriate Division Head, and the immediate Supervisor.

 The employee obtains an exit checklist from the Human Resources Department to ensure that all college property has been returned and that the employee has been counseled and cleared in areas regarding retirement, leave, insurance, and related matters.
 Once Supervisors in all required departments have initialed the exit checklist, the Business Office is authorized to release the final paycheck.

-The college’s Affirmative Action Policy requires that the Human Resources Director and/or the Affirmative Action Officer conduct an exit interview with an employee separating from the college.
-Should the employee not return college property, the college reserves the right to withhold the direct deposit of an employee’s final paycheck and deduct reasonable costs for unreturned property (including keys) that is documented as being assigned to the employee.
-During the exit interview, the employee leaving the college should instruct Human Resources as to his/her preferences regarding releasing information not already a matter of public record.
+The Associate Director of Human Resources will conduct an exit interview with all full-time employees separating from the College.
+Exit interviews can be extended to part-time employees if requested.
+Should the employee not return college property, the College reserves the right to withhold the direct deposit of an employee’s final paycheck and deduct reasonable costs for unreturned property (including keys) that is documented as being assigned to the employee.
+During the exit interview, the employee leaving the college should instruct Human Resources as to their preferences regarding releasing information not already a matter of public record.

 Re-Employment of Retired Persons

-Retired persons may be re-employed in accordance with the needs of Durham Technical Community College, Social Security regulations, and policies regulating the Teachers' and State Employees' Retirement System.
+Retired persons may be re-employed in accordance with the needs of Durham Tech, Social Security regulations, and policies regulating the Teachers' and State Employees' Retirement System.
 The NC General Assembly has legislated that every state retiree must have a defined break from state employment service before any re-employment with the state.
 For those who retire after October 1, 2005, a six-month break with absolutely no service rendered to a state employer is required to protect the tax-exempt status of the Teachers’ and State Employees’ Retirement System.
 Pre-existing agreements between a state employer and a retiree to return to work following retirement are also prohibited.
-Durham Technical Community College limits retirees’ service to hourly part-time contracts as an indication of the short-term nature of their re-employment.
+Durham Tech limits retirees’ service to hourly part-time contracts as an indication of the short-term nature of their re-employment.